-Nonetheless, there are certain thing you can do to avoid a lot of the crowds:
+Nonetheless, there are certain things you can do to avoid a lot of the crowds:

-The best time to visit the Koh Phi Phi Viewpoints is between 10am and 2pm.
+The best time to visit the Koh Phi Phi Viewpoints is between 10 am and 2 pm.
 This is when the sun will be behind you resulting in a bright blue sea on either side of the island.
-Once mid-afternoon hit the sun has moved to the side of the island creating blown out white water in photographs and quite harsh shadows.
+Once mid-afternoon hit the sun moves to the side of the island which creates blown-out white water in photographs and quite harsh shadows.